jz393/jz393.github.io/writing/8-quiet-second-love.md

 fearing a Shakespearean tragedy
 we decided to part ways
 i told you i received a call
-i left and never looked back
+then i left and never looked back

 thousands of miles away
 i met someone else
 still, i saw you occasionally
 in ancient libraries around decrepit books

-nearly a decade passed
+nearly a decade later
 my first destroyed me
 ashes and embers in my hair
 i believed i would never breathe again